-The Using the list of assets from CIP-002, the intent of the requirement is for each Responsible Entity to create, document, and implement one or more cyber security plan(s) that addresses the protection ofto outline a set of protections designed for all low impact BES Cyber Systems.
+Using the list of assets from CIP-002, the intent of the requirement is for each Responsible Entity to create, document, and implement one or more cyber security plan(s) that addresses the protection of all low impact BES Cyber Systems.
 The SDT is balancing the fact that low impact BES Cyber Systems are indeed low impact to the BES, but they do meet the definition of having a 15-minute adverse impact so some protections are needed.
-The intent is that such protections are part of a program that covers the low impact BES Cyber Systems collectively either at an asset programmatic or site level (assets containing low impact BES Cyber Systems), not an individual device or system level.
+The intent is that such protections are part of a program that covers the low impact BES Cyber Systems collectively either at an asset or site level (assets containing low impact BES Cyber Systems), not an individual device or system level.

-There are four main areas detailed in Attachment 1 that must be covered by this security programplan: cyber security awareness, physical security, electronic access controls for Low

-Impact External Routable Connectivity and for all external routable protocol paths or Dial-up Connectivity, a security awareness program, and cyber security incident response-plans.
+There are four main areas detailed in Attachment 1 that must be covered by this plan: cyber security awareness, physical security, electronic access controls for Low Impact External Routable Connectivity and Dial-up Connectivity, and cyber security incident response.